How to qualify commercial tenant clients for a CAM audit engagement

 Capacity planning: how many engagements to take on

-Each engagement requires:
+Each engagement needs:

 - 20 to 30 minutes for document intake and initial review